Dockerfile with multi-layer dependencies using uv and pyproject.toml

 - Push: publish the image to a Docker registry (public or private), typically done in a CI/CD pipeline together with

-.
+build.
 The image is then stored in the registry and can be pulled by remote machines (production environment, on-premise machines, etc.). - Pull: pull the image from the registry to run it.
 Mostly done in production environment.

 flowchart LR